danhitchcock/nano_tipper_z/README.md

 Nano Tipper Z is a reddit tipping service to easily give Nano to your favorite redditors!
-[Nano currency](http://www.nano.org) is one of a kind -- feeless and nearly instant in its transactions.
+[Nano currency](http://www.nano.org) is one of a kind -- feeless and nearly instant transactions.
 This allows for a few unique features:
 * Every transaction is on chain!
 View the hashes on the block explorer http://www.nanode.co
 * Every account is a full featured wallet!
 * You can request your private keys or a new address!